aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 When you export your products from your ERP system, you need to store the files in a location where they are accessible by the importer.
 The default location where the importer expects them is:

-* Laravel: ./storage/import/product/
+* Laravel: ./storage/import/product/<sitecode>/
-* TYPO3: /uploads/tx_aimeos/.secure/import/product/
+* TYPO3: /uploads/tx_aimeos/.secure/import/product/<sitecode>/

+If you only have one site, the site code is "default" after installation.
 The relative directory inside the "fs-import" file system ("product") can be configured by the [controller/jobs/product/import/csv/location](../config/controller-jobs/product-import.md#location) setting.

 # File format